slatinsky/DiscordChatExporter-frontend/README.md

 DCEF is not just an simple viewer.
 This process enriches your exports with additional data and stores them in a database for search and other features to work.

+Impatient?
+Navigate to `http://127.0.0.1:21011/` in your browser to see already processed exports.

 </details>